 7. Interactive content

-Providing interactive content is another web design trend for 2022.
+Providing interactive content is another web design trend 2022.
 Incorporating interactive elements or content onto your website is a fantastic to way to get the user engaged and create value.
 Features such as quizzes, polls, games or calculators are all ways you can help to make a website more interactive.

 Apps website uses interactive content to take users through an action-simulator showcasing how cider is made.
 In order to continue throughout the cider-making process, users have to interact by pressing a certain key or tapping the screen.